Skip to content

 Offers assistance for people in Western Nebraska looking to pursue postsecondary education.
 Several free services are designed to help program participants understand their educational options, and navigate the college admissions and financial aid process.
 Focuses on a diverse population of first-generation students and veterans.

-Uses a near-peer coaching model, powered by AmeriCorps, to provide intensive mentorships and role-model support to students.
-AmeriCorps coaches are recent college graduates who provide direct service and guidance to students through every stage of the college process from college admission to enrollment and persistence, starting from a student's junior year of high school and continuing through college graduation.
+Offers a coaching model to provide intensive mentorships and role-model support to students.
+Advising specialists provide direct service and guidance to students, starting from a student’s junior year of high school and continuing through college graduation.

 Provides the following coaching services to eligible students: